 We would like to assure parents that the school is following the government’s advice closely with regard to this major public health issue.
 The local education authority has now set up a task force to support schools in their decision making and is in regular communication as the situation continues to develop on a day to day basis.
 The well-being of both the school community and of the community at large will always be our top priority.
 The primary source of information for anyone with health concerns is www.nhs.uk .

-If you have specific schooling concerns which you would like to discuss, please contact myself directly.
+Full school risk assessments are available from the school office, upon request.
+If you have any specific schooling concerns which you would like to discuss, please contact myself directly.

 Mrs Michelle Clark

 As is normal, with schools returning, the county has seen a surge in the prevalence of common colds.
 For clarity, the current guidance is, irrespective of whether it is preceded by common cold symptoms, if a child develops a high temperature or a cough it must be treated as a possible COVID-19 symptom, the child must isolate and get tested.

 It is vital to keep everyone in our school safe that we are vigilant to the symptoms of COVID-19 and act quickly if anyone is displaying symptoms.
 The NHS provides a more detailed definition, which may be helpful:

 Most people with coronavirus have at least 1 of these symptoms.

 If your child has any of these symptoms please do not send them into school, self-isolate the whole household and arrange testing as quickly as possible.
 As you might expect, there has been a recent increase in demand for testing.
 You can arrange testing via one of the following routes:

 • Telephone – by dialling 119 if the family do not have access to the internet